1981 Israeli legislative election

 Legislative elections were held in Israel on 30 June 1981 to elect the 120 members of the Knesset.
 The ruling Likud won one more seat than the opposition Alignment, in line with many polls which had predicted a tight race.
 Voter turnout was 78.5%, with Likud receiving around ten thousand more than the Alignment.
 This elections highlighted the polarization in the country.

 Background

 Prior to the elections, Menachem Begin's government faced instability due to internal conflict amongst coalition partners and international pressures, as well as issues with corruption, and failure to pass legislation.
 Discontent with the government was growing, and 40% of people agreed that "the major problems facing the state and the entire political system must be changed and a strong government of leaders and independent of parties should take control".

 Parliament factions

-The table below lists the parliamentary factions represented in the 9th Knesset.
+The table below lists the parliamentary factions at the end of the 9th Knesset.